 With arbitrary detention common in countries such as China, North Korea, and Eritrea, this definition provides a clear loophole for authoritarian governments to legitimize the widespread imposition of forced labor on citizens.
 In China, for example, the widespread detention of Uyghurs and other Turkic and Muslim-majority groups has led to these persecuted groups being subjected to systematic forced labor, producing goods that are exported around the world.
 You can learn more and take action against this system through Freedom United’s Free Uyghurs campaign.

 But even in democracies, forced prison labor occurs.
+The American prison system still has a long way to go.
 The United States, which has the world’s largest prison population, aimed to abolish slavery with the Thirteenth Amendment of 1865.
 But the Thirteenth Amendment echoes the ILO’s definition by allowing involuntary servitude—in the form of forced labor—“as punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”
-Meanwhile, American labor laws such as the Fair Labor Standards Act exclude prisoners by classifying their working relationship as penal, not economic.
+Meanwhile, American labor laws such as the Fair Labor Standards Act exclude those incarcerated by classifying their working relationship as penal, not economic.
 Incarcerated people are thus unprotected from forced labor.
 Activists have further pointed out that mass incarceration and racial profiling in the United States has led to African Americans being incarcerated at far higher rates than their white counterparts.
 With forced labor remaining legal as punishment for a crime, the legacy of slavery and racism persists in the U.S. industrial prison complex.
-In fact, organizers of a 2018 prison strike called their labor exploitation “prison slavery,” with inmates being farmed out to local governments and companies to perform labor for just pennies a day.
+In fact, organizers of a 2018 prison strike called their labor exploitation “prison slavery,” with those incarcerated being farmed out to local governments and companies to perform labor for just pennies a day.
 The U.S. is one of several countries around the world where mass incarceration has in effect become an avenue for forced labor based with clear links to racial discrimination.
 Commentators have called the exemption of prison labor a “fatal flaw” in the 13th Amendment; indeed, almost immediately after its passing, states began to take advantage of it to continue to exploit black and brown communities.
 The practice continues to this day, with many major corporations complicit in using free, cheap, or exploitative prison labor in what has come to be known as the prison-industrial system.

+II.
 Forced labor in immigration detention

 The connection between prison labor and racial discrimination is also clear in immigration detention.
 Immigration detainees are at particular risk of modern slavery; according to the International Detention Coalition, immigration detention tends to have very little oversight and is “among the most opaque areas of public administration” worldwide.
 This lack of oversight allows for widespread human rights abuses against immigration detainees—including forced labor.

 In the United States, immigration detainees, including refugees, asylum seekers, and migrants, are especially vulnerable because they are often held by private prisons.
 Whereas over 90 percent of the American prison population is held in state-run facilities, more than 70 percent of people in immigration detention are held in private detention centers.
 Because they are for-profit and receive a fixed income from the government, these facilities are incentivized to cut costs and rely on detainees for much of their operation—paying them as little as a dollar a day.
 Freedom United is currently campaigning against CoreCivic—the second-largest private prison and immigration detention company in the United States—which has been the target of several lawsuits for subjecting detainees who have not been charged with any crimes to forced labor, sometimes even under the threat of being sent to solitary confinement .

 The risk of incarcerated people facing forced labor is heightened dramatically during times of crisis.
 Amid the ongoing coronavirus pandemic, state governments in the U.S. have relied on prison labor for the production of essential medical supplies, including hand sanitizer and face masks.
-Prisoners face consequences for refusing to participate and typically earn less than a dollar a day, and are at high risk of infection given the low levels of sanitation and overcrowding in American prisons that makes social distancing impossible.
+Those incarcerated face consequences for refusing to participate and typically earn less than a dollar a day, and are at high risk of infection given the low levels of sanitation and overcrowding in American prisons that makes social distancing impossible.
 The exploitative practices have been decried by critics as “nothing less than slave labor.”

 In Libya, modern slavery has been widely documented at migrant detention centers used by the Libyan coastguard, which is generously funded by the European Union.
 Migrants and refugees that are intercepted as they attempt to cross the Mediterranean are returned to these detention centers, where they face forced labor among other human rights abuses.
 Racism plays a key role in these detention centers as dark-skinned migrants and refugees, largely from Sub-Saharan Africa, represent the majority of those subjected to forced labor in the North African state.
 Learn more and take action with Freedom United’s campaign to end slavery in Libya.